Skip to main content

 • Awards & Honors

-• Research
+• Selected Research

 Biography

-Dr. Kristina Lewis is Assistant Professor in TESOL and Applied Linguistics in the English Department at ISU.
+Dr. Kris Lewis is Assistant Professor in TESOL and Applied Linguistics in the English Department at ISU.
 Their research examines student teacher identity development and how student teachers navigate and make sense of language teacher education contexts and processes.
 Their research has appeared in System, ELT Journal, TESOL Quarterly, and Teaching and Teacher Education.
 They teach courses related to TESOL, applied linguistics, and English grammar.

 Current Courses